Warbo/chriswarbo-net/essays/activecode/index.md

 ### Fibonacci Post ###

 I wrote PanPipe and PanHandle after trying and failing to integrate Babel into my site's build process.
 My [Fibonacci Sequence in PHP][fib] post was an experiment with Babel, so porting that post over to Pandoc was the motivating use-case for these scripts.
-Thankfully the port was a success, and that post is now managed by Hakyll like the rest of the site.
+Thankfully the port was a success, and that post is now managed by Make like the rest of the site.

 If you compare it to [the source][fibsource] you'll see a few of the required features which influenced my thinking: